cloudmesh-community/book/chapters/preface/notation.md

 :o: `:o:`

 > Chapters marked with an :o: are not yet complete or have some issue
 > that we know about.
 These chapters need to be fixed.
+If you like to
+> help us fixing this section, please let us know.

 [:clapper: REST 36:02](https://youtu.be/xjFuA6q5N_U)